bem/bem-react/packages/di/README.md

 # Dependency Injection (DI)

-**Dependency Injection (DI)** allows to split React components into versions and comfortably switch them in the project whenever needed, e.g., to make a specific bundle.
+**Dependency Injection (DI)** allows you to split React components into separate versions and comfortably switch them in the project whenever needed, e.g., to make a specific bundle.

 DI package helps to solve similar tasks with minimum effort:
 - decouple *desktop* and *mobile* versions of a component
-- implement an *experimental* version of a component alongside common one
+- implement an *experimental* version of a component alongside the common one

 ## Install
 ```